 Differences in illustrative approach can have a big effect.
 Whatever the actual taste of the pies might be, I’m now expecting a different experience from each meal.
 Both project honesty and authenticity in their own way, but I’ll probably get a beer and a friendly slap on the back from Pieminister while we watch the footy together, whereas Higgidy is going to top me up with a salad and a cuppa and ask me how my Mum is.
 Despite their obvious overlap and very similar product, each now has a slice (pardon the pun) of the pie market all to itself, because their use of bespoke illustration provides that all-important differentiation.

-So, whittle down your shortlist of illustrations styles, and then have a good long think about what aspect of your business you really want to get across to your customers.
+So, whittle down your shortlist of illustration style, and then have a good long think about what aspect of your business you really want to get across to your customers.
 The one that best does that is the one you should pick.